 EPH has developed this document to address common questions from providers about the annual HEDIS Project.
-If you have a question that is not addressed here, please contact us at (915) 532-3778 ext.
-1507.
+If you have a question that is not addressed here, please contact us at (915) 532-3778 and ask to speak to a provider representative.